 How Low (Impact) Can We Go?

 Each year the GABF makes every attempt to lessen its impact through innovative sustainability programs.
-2014 marked the seventh year of sustainability initiatives.
+2016 marked the ninth year of sustainability initiatives.
 We continue to realize strategies that lower the environmental impact though waste reduction, resource recovery, energy use and education.
-Partnerships with ZeroHero, Freeman Exhibit Services, Colorado Convention Center, Centerplate Catering, Governor’s Energy Office and the Colorado Carbon Fund help us realize our yearly goals.
+Partnerships with ZeroHero, Freeman Exhibit Services, Colorado Convention Center, Centerplate Catering, and the Colorado Carbon Fund help us realize our yearly goals.

 Program components include: